arivictor/intentional-architecture-in-python/book/6-ports-adapters.md

 This is the adapter pattern.
 The port defines the interface the application expects.
 The adapter implements it using infrastructure the application knows nothing about.

-## Building Repository Adapters
+### Building Repository Adapters

 The beauty of ports and adapters is swappability.
 The application depends on `MemberRepository`, an abstraction.
 We can implement that abstraction with any persistence mechanism we want.
 SQLite.
 JSON files.
 In-memory dictionaries.
 PostgreSQL.
 The application doesn't care.

-To demonstrate this, we'll implement the same repository port three different ways:
+To demonstrate this, we'll build three different repository adapters for the same port:

-1. **In-memory**: Simple dictionaries.
+1. **In-memory repository adapter**: Simple dictionaries.
 Perfect for testing.
-2. **JSON file**: Persistent but simple.
+2. **JSON file repository adapter**: Persistent but simple.
 No external dependencies.
-3. **SQLite**: Real database using Python's standard library.
+3. **SQLite repository adapter**: Real database using Python's standard library.

-Same port.
+Same repository port.
 Same contract.
-Three different infrastructures.
+Three different adapter implementations.
 This is the power of the adapter pattern.

-### Implementation 1: In-Memory Repository
+#### Implementation 1: In-Memory Repository

 Let's start with the simplest adapter—an in-memory dictionary: